caplena/knowledge-base/docs/Import-options.md

 **1) Upload a File**

 You can directly upload your data file in one of the following supported formats:
 .xls, .xlsx, .csv, .txt, .spss, or .sav.
-Please see more detailed information.
+Please see [this article](04-01-Import-Data.md) for more detailed information.

 **2) Use One of Our Integrations**

 Caplena offers seamless integration with various platforms, allowing you to import data directly from the systems you use.
+Check out [this article](04-09-Integrations-in-Detail.md) for additional information

 **3) Copy and Paste Your Data**

 For a quick start, you can also simply copy your data from any spreadsheet or document and paste it directly into Caplena’s import field.
+For more information, refer to [this article]()